rize-network/app-studio-web/src/components/Alert/Alert.md

 ```

 ### **icon**
-"Optional property to display as an icon in the Alert component."
+"Optional property for providing a custom icon."

 ```tsx
 import React from 'react';